AbdulMagid Breish: Career

 Breish has over 40 years of experience working in the banking and finance sector.

 Breish started his career in banking in 1975 when he joined the Libyan Arab Foreign Bank in Tripoli, Libya.
-In 1980 he moved to the Arab Banking Corporation (ABC) and served as Head of Business Development until 1985 before transferring to Tokyo as Chief Representative.
+In 1980 he moved to the Bank ABC and served as Head of Business Development until 1985 before transferring to Tokyo as Chief Representative.

-In 1988 Breish took over as Managing Director of ABC Investment & Services Co.
-(E.C.) the ABC Group’s Investment Bank in Bahrain.
-In 1991 he assumed the position of General Manager of ABC International Bank plc, and was appointed that bank's Chief Executive Officer in 1993.
+In 1988 Breish took over as managing director of ABC Investment & Services Co.
+(E.C.) the ABC Group's Investment Bank in Bahrain.
+In 1991 he assumed the position of General Manager of Bank ABC, and was appointed that bank's Chief Executive Officer in 1993.
 In November 2002, Breish assumed the position of Deputy Chief Executive and Chief Banking Officer of the ABC Group.

-Breish held the following directorships during his banking career: Chairman of ABC Islamic Bank in Bahrain; Chairman of ABC Securities; Chairman of the Bahrain Stock Exchange Audit Committee, and Board member of the Bahrain Stock Exchange; Chairman at ABC Daus Germany; Director at Banque Internationale de Monaco; Director at Sun Hung Kai Bank in Hong Kong; Director at United Bank of Bangkok Thailand; and held the Chairmanship of the Foreign Banks and Securities Houses Association (FBSA) in London.
+Breish held the following directorships during his banking career: Chairman of ABC Islamic Bank in Bahrain; Chairman of ABC Securities; Chairman of the Bahrain Stock Exchange Audit Committee, and board member of the Bahrain Stock Exchange; chairman at ABC Daus Germany; Director at Banque Internationale de Monaco; Director at Sun Hung Kai Bank in Hong Kong; Director at United Bank of Bangkok Thailand; and held the Chairmanship of the Foreign Banks and Securities Houses Association (FBSA) in London.

 Libyan Investment Authority

-Breish was appointed Chairman of the Libyan Investment Authority (LIA) on 1 June 2013 by the LIA’s Board of Trustees.
-On 17 June 2013, he was appointed CEO by the LIA’s Board of Directors.
+Breish was appointed Chairman of the Libyan Investment Authority (LIA) on 1 June 2013 by the LIA's board of trustees.
+On 17 June 2013, he was appointed CEO by the LIA's board of directors.